Kaustik/candidate-challenge-frontend/README.md

 ## The Challenge
-As Kaustik's products are centered around the scheduling and planning of human resources, we think it is paramount to be comfortable with logical implementations for date and time.
+As Allevi's products are centered around the scheduling and planning of human resources, we think it is paramount to be comfortable with logical implementations for date and time.
 Therefore, this is the core task of the challenge.

 ### Instructions
 Clone this repository to your local machine.
-You will be provided with an API endpoint from Kaustik that includes data with some events that you will use for this challenge.
+You will be provided with an API endpoint from Allevi that includes data with some events that you will use for this challenge.

 Your task is to create entities based on each event and present them on the page.
 If an event passes over midnight (00:00), the event should be split into two entities.